xopherdeep/do-it-for-the-xp/src/views/Dev/BattleroomDevTools/README.md

 ### Workflow

-1.  **Initialization**: The `BattleGround` component initializes the battle by loading the enemy and setting up the environment.
+1.  **Initialization**: The `BattleField` component initializes the battle by loading the enemy and setting up the environment.
 2.  **Turn Cycle**: The battle proceeds in turns, with the player and enemy taking actions.
 3.  **Action Handling**: The `BattleService` handles player actions, updating the battle state and triggering animations.
 4.  **Enemy Turn**: The `BattleService` determines the enemy's action and applies its effects.